you steal from one author, it's plagiarism; if you steal from many, it's

 THE FOURTEENTH CENTURY WRITER, Christine de Pizan, displays an enlightened voice through both text and illustration.
-Her writings tell the story of a woman very much in touch, although out of sync, with her patriarchal society, and by studying her creative output, as well as the process she undergoes to manufacture a finished product, the reader has the opportunity to glimpse into the lifestyle of a writer struggling to create and maintain her reputation and standard of living.
+Her writings tell the story of a woman very much in touch, although out of sync, with her patriarchal society, and by studying her creative output, as well as the process she undergoes to manufacture a finished product, the reader has the opportunity to glimpse the lifestyle of a writer struggling to create and maintain her reputation and standard of living.

 Fig. 1.
 Cité des Dames Workshop.
 Reason, Rectitude and Justice appear to Christine; Reason helps Christine build the City.
 1407-1408.
 "Presented to John, Duke of Berry, dated 1407/1408" (Richards xliv).
 Cité des Dames Workshop, ca. 1405: Housed at Paris, Bibl.
 Nat., fr.
 607 fol.
 2" (Meiss Plate 36).
 Image obtained: Disse, Dorothy.
 Other Women's Voices.
 16 May 2004. <http://www.bnf.fr/loc/bnf030.jpg>

-Unfortunately, de Pizan never uses the gendered "she" or "her" when speaking of Charles' copyists, and she never claims to have worked for the monarch.
-In addition, there is no description of how women illuminators or scribes functioned in the male-dominated workshop, but de Pizan does comment on the notorious reputations of the secular Parisian artists in The Book of the Body Politic, "Among these masters…some who are very skillful…are in Paris, and this is a very fine and remarkable thing…But, to speak briefly of their way of life…(it would please God) that their lives were more temperate and not so lenient as they are now: for the excesses and luxuries in which they habitually indulge in Paris may bring many illnesses and misfortunes upon them" (qtd. in Meiss, Late 14th Century 3).
-Under these circumstances, it seems doubtful de Pizan worked within the confines of a Parisian art studio, workshops filled with men of dubious morals.
+Unfortunately, Christine never uses the gendered "she" or "her" when speaking of Charles' copyists, and she never claims to have worked for the monarch.
+In addition, there is no description of how women illuminators or scribes functioned in the male-dominated workshop, but Christine does comment on the notorious reputations of the secular Parisian artists in The Book of the Body Politic, "Among these masters…some who are very skillful…are in Paris, and this is a very fine and remarkable thing…But, to speak briefly of their way of life…(it would please God) that their lives were more temperate and not so lenient as they are now: for the excesses and luxuries in which they habitually indulge in Paris may bring many illnesses and misfortunes upon them" (qtd. in Meiss, Late 14th Century 3).
+Under these circumstances, it seems doubtful Christine worked within the confines of a Parisian art studio, workshops filled with men of dubious morals.

 Fig. 2.
 Cité des Dames Workshop.
 Reason, Rectitude and Justice appear to de Pizan; Reason helps de Pizan build the City.
 1407-1410.
 "Executed between November 1407 and 1410" (Richards xliv).
 "Cité des Dames Workshop, ca. 1406: Paris, Bibl.
 Nat., fr.
 1179, fol.
 3" (Meiss Plate 35).
 Image obtained: (Meiss Plate 35).

 A thousand words would not be enough to describe how de Pizan should clutch her skirt while cementing building blocks.
-One cannot be sure, whether all artists of the period were literate.
+In addition, one cannot be sure, whether all artists of the period were literate.
 On the other hand, understanding pictorial direction is easy enough, especially when comparing the early grisaille sketch of Christine presenting her work to the Duke of Orleans, circa 1400 (fig. 6), to the finished illumination, circa 1410-11 (fig. 11).
 The two artworks depict a kneeling de Pizan, who presents her large metal-clasped book to Louis, Duke of Orleans.
 In both representations, an elaborately robed Louis sits on a throne, with a fleur-de-lis tapestry hanging in the background, surrounded by three hovering courtiers.
-De Pizans wimple flaunts larger "horns" in the color illumination, but she still wears her familiar "simple" dress (Path of Long Study 69) (see figs. 1-7, 9-12).
+Christine's wimple flaunts larger "horns" in the color illumination, but she still wears her familiar "simple" dress (Path of Long Study 69) (see figs. 1-7, 9-12).
 The multi-colored feathered headdresses of the men in the illumination juxtapose against the rather plain headdresses they sported in the rough grisaille drawing.
 De Pizan's prior scribal experience would include the skills needed to generate sketches as creative patterns for distribution within the framework of the Bohemian male workshops.
 Finding de Pizan drawing in the middle of a Parisian workshop seems unlikely, but in light of the claims regarding the presence of female illustrators by both Willard and Millard Meiss (Late 14th Century 3-4), it is apparent, there were at least some female artists who ignored the status quo.

 Fig. 3.
 Cité des Dames Workshop.
 Reason, Rectitude and Justice appear to Christine; Reason helps Christine build the City.
 Prior to 1410.
 "Came from the library of the dukes of Burgundy and was probably copied for John the Fearless and his wife prior to 1410" (Richards xliv).
 "Cité des Dames Workshop, ca. 1405: Brussels, Bibl.
 Royale.
 Ms. 9393, fol.
 3" (Meiss Plate 37).
 Image obtained: (Meiss Plate 37).

-Being a female medieval entrepreneur, de Pizan's feminine sensibilities would force her to find female artists to facilitate her career as a writer.
-Christine de Pizan writes about a woman artist she employed saying, "I know a woman today, named Anastasia, who is so learned and skilled in painting manuscript borders and miniature backgrounds that one cannot find an artisan in all the city of Paris-where the best in the world are found-who can surpass her, nor who can paint flowers and details as delicately as she does, nor whose work is more highly esteemed, no matter how rich or precious the book is.
+Being a female medieval entrepreneur, Christine's feminine sensibilities would force her to find female artists to facilitate her career as a writer.
+Christine writes about a woman artist she employed saying, "I know a woman today, named Anastasia, who is so learned and skilled in painting manuscript borders and miniature backgrounds that one cannot find an artisan in all the city of Paris-where the best in the world are found-who can surpass her, nor who can paint flowers and details as delicately as she does, nor whose work is more highly esteemed, no matter how rich or precious the book is.
 People cannot stop talking about her.
 And I know this from experience, for she has executed several things for me, which stand out among the ornamental borders of the great masters" (City of Ladies 85).